 6 Perfect Things to Do in Berkshire with Kids

 Berkshire is on our new curated list of destinations that are perfect for UK-based staycations.
-Just make sure to get some peace and quiet by booking a stay in a Plum Guide home (there'll be plenty of space for all the family).
+Just make sure to get some peace and quiet by booking a stay in one of our exclusive Plum Guide homes, guaranteed to be the best of the best after passing our meticulous 150-step vetting process (there'll be plenty of space for all the family).
 But before you go, put your feet up and read on on for our expert tips on things to do in Berkshire with kids.

 Let them loose in Wellington Country Park

 Craving a day trip from London into some big, wide open space?
 Us too.
 Wellington Country Park is comprised of 350 acres of beautiful parkland, with a maze, an enchanted forest, a farm with an animal-petting barn, extensive outdoor play areas (the biggest in Berkshire), four wooded nature trails (look out for grazing deer) and a lake with a barbecue and picnic area.
 If your little ones love to run around, this is one for them - and you can congratulate yourself in the evening when they’re sleeping sound and there’s a large glass of wine in your hand.